"I wanta have a baby in dis house"

 -Unable to appropriately respond to social cues

-Described as “odd” or selfish
+-Described as “odd” or selfish

 -Naïve and lack common sense